 The Team — Following the model of St John Bosco, the youth ministry team aims to engage the youth with their own joy in Christ and sincere commitment to holiness.
 Dependent on prayer and eager to lead from the front, the young adults who have stepped up to serve on this team are truly an answer to my prayers.
 I am certain the Holy Spirit has many graces in store for us this year, and can’t wait to see them unfold.
 I hope you will all get to meet the team as our year gets rolling!

-These nights are a great opportunity for students to learn about their Faith outside of the classroom, build Christ-centered community with their peers, and reflect on how Christ is calling them to live in their daily life.
+Held every other Wednesday from 7pm-9pm in the SH Gym, these nights are a great opportunity for students to learn about their Faith outside of the classroom, build Christ-centered community with their peers, and reflect on how Christ is calling them to live in their daily life.

 Life Rosary at the Abortion Clinic